Karosa C 744

-Karosa C 744 is an articulated intercity bus produced by bus manufacturer Karosa from the Czech Republic, in the years of 1988 to 1992.
-In production was succeeded by Karosa C 943 in 1997.
+Karosa C 744 is an articulated intercity bus produced from 1988 to 1992 in Czechoslovakia by the bus manufacturer Karosa.
+It was succeeded by Karosa C 943 in 1997.

 Construction features

 Karosa C 744 is model of Karosa 700 series.
 C 744 is unified with intercity bus models such as C 734 and C 735.
 It is made of two rigid sections linked by a pivoting joint.
 Body is semi-self-supporting with frame and engine with manual gearbox in the rear part.
 Only third C axle is propulsed, meaning that this articulated bus has pusher configuration.
 Front axle is independent, middle and rear axles are solid.
 All axles mounted on air suspension.
-On the right side are three doors.
-Inside are used leatherette seats.
-Drivers cab is not separated from the rest of the vehicle.
+The bus has three doors on the right side and leatherette seats.
+Driver's cab is not separated from the rest of the vehicle.
 Buses has an open design of turntable.

 Production and operation

 Prototype of Karosa C 744 was made in the year 1986.
-In the year 1988 started serial production, which continued until 1992.
+Serial production started in 1988, and continued until 1992.